rdeak/jwe/README.md

 # JWE

-This repo expose functions for encrypting and decrypting JWE tokens in Node.js.
+This repo exposes functions for encrypting JSON payloads, and decrypting JWE tokens into JSON from Node.js.

-It creates CEK from secret string.
+By default, `dir` algorithm is used for encryption of CEK, and `A128GCM` for encryption of a payload.

-They are facade over [jose](https://github.com/panva/jose) library.
+Underhood it uses [jose](https://github.com/panva/jose) library.

 ## Installation